endaaman/tym/README.md

   end,
 })

+--- NOTE:
-tym.set_hook('clicked', function(button, uri)
-  print('you pressed button:', button) -- 1:left, 2:middle, 3:right...
+-- If you set the hook to 'clicked' handler, you need to open URI manually like below, tym.set_hook('clicked', function(button, uri) print('you pressed button:', button) -- 1:left, 2:middle, 3:right

+  -- open URI only by middle click if button == 2 then
     if uri then
       print('you clicked URI: ', uri)
-    if button == 2 then
+      tym.open(uri)
-      -- disable URI open when middle button is clicked return true
+      -- disable the default action 'put clipboard' when open URI return true
     end
   end